-2. THE FOOD ENTERPRISE ZONE AND THE LOCAL DEVELOPMENT ORDER
+2. THE SOUTH LINCOLNSHIRE FOOD ENTERPRISE ZONE AND THE LOCAL DEVELOPMENT ORDER

 - 2.1.
-The Holbeach Area is a key location in the agri-food industry operating in the greater Lincolnshire area, producing 1/8th of the nation's food including 25% of the vegetables and 70% of the fish.
-Holbeach is the base of the University of Lincoln's Holbeach Campus and the National Centre for Food and Manufacturing, which plays a major role in supporting innovation, training and investment in this key sector, providing links to business skills, engineering and computing departments.
-The Holbeach FEZ is expected to deliver accommodation for new, relocated and expanding companies, as well as accommodating the support infrastructure, in terms of research, testing, business support, marketing, conference facilities, to support existing and future businesses in the wider area. - 2.2.
-The Local Development Order (LDO) will facilitate the delivery of new development by granting outline planning permission for a range of appropriate uses, subject to a range of conditions.
+The Holbeach Area continues to be a key location in the agri-food industry operating in the greater Lincolnshire area, producing 1/8th of the nation's food including 25% of the vegetables and 70% of the fish. - 2.2 Holbeach is the base of the University of Lincoln's Holbeach Campus and the National Centre for Food and Manufacturing, which plays a major role in supporting innovation, training and investment in this key sector, providing links to business skills, engineering and computing departments.
+The Holbeach SLFEZ is expected to deliver accommodation for new, relocated and expanding companies.
+Together with the support infrastructure, in terms of research, testing, business support, marketing, conference facilities, the SLFEZ will support existing and future businesses in the wider area.
+Investment by the University of Lincoln and Lincolnshire County Council has strengthened this role. - 2.3 The Local Development Order (LDO) will facilitate the delivery of new development by granting outline planning permission for a range of appropriate uses, subject to a range of conditions.
 The LDO is supported by a range of background reports, covering land conditions, ecology, access, archaeology, flooding and drainage, to inform the preparation of detailed reserved matters applications by identifying relevant development parameters, as set out in the appendices to the LDO.